 Mission Zerooffers students and young people the chance to have their computer programs run in space on the ISS as part of the European Astro Pi Challenge!
 Teams write a simple program to display a message to the astronauts onboard.
 Every participant will receive a certificate with the time and date their code was executed.
+Submissions are closed.
+Sign up for Astro Pi's mailing list for updates about this and future missions!

 - Only use required and allowed modules.
 The sense_hat module must be used.
 The random and time module may be used as well.